 Serving With Excellence

-When I take my wife out to dinner, I usually ask for the name of the server that earns the best tips.
+When I take my wife out to dinner, I usually ask for the name of the server who earns the best tips.
 You see, I know that the one who makes the best tips is the one who serves the best.
 I want the best server, and I’m willing to tip well for it.
 I’m not just paying for the food.
 I’m paying for the atmosphere and the service that goes with it, and as a paying client, I want to be served with excellence.
+Serving with excellence shows care that makes every moment meaningful for those you serve.
+Your heart’s effort in serving can turn a simple interaction into a lasting memory of kindness.

 Many years ago, when our children were between 10 and 12, we drove from Pennsylvania to Alabama to see Grandma and Grandpa.
-On our return, just after we said our goodbye’s, we stopped in at the drive-through of a Chic-Fil-A restaurant and ordered about $30 of food.
-After pulling up to the Window to pay, our debit card was declined.
+On our return, just after we said our goodbyes, we stopped in at the drive-through of a Chick-fil-A restaurant and ordered about $30 of food.
+After pulling up to the window to pay, our debit card was declined.
 We had no cash, and a severe case of embarrassment.
-After profusely apologizing, they said, please pull around.
-Expecting to get reamed by the store manager, they handed us EVERYTHING we ordered, bag after bag, drink after drink.
+After profusely apologizing, the staff said, “please pull around”.
+Expecting to get reamed by the store manager, she handed us EVERYTHING we ordered, bag after bag, drink after drink.
 She then said, “Don’t worry about it, be blessed and have a great trip!”
 I emphatically responded, “Thank you, so much!”
-To which they replied, “My pleasure”.
+To which she replied, “My pleasure”.
+That act of kindness showed us God’s love in a way that stays with us always.

-We were absolutely blown away, and from that day on, we have been die-hard Chic-Fil-A patrons.
-It is doubtful that the manager of that Chic-Fil-A store in Oxford, Alabama, graduated from a Christian college or was credentialed with a minister’s license, but she sure had an impact on our lives.
+We were absolutely blown away, and from that day on, we have been die-hard Chick-fil-A patrons.
+It is doubtful that the manager of that Chick-fil-A store in Oxford, Alabama, graduated from a Christian college or was credentialed with a minister’s license, but she sure had an impact on our lives.
+Her service with excellence turned a moment of shame into one of joy, showing how love in action can change hearts.

 Qualifications for Ministry